DracoRSA/Thuria.Zitidar/readme.md

 1. GetPropertyValue - Get the value of a specified property on an object
 2. SetPropertyValue - Set the value of property on a given object
 3. DoesPropertyExist - Determine if a property exists on a given object
+4. GetDefaultData - Retrieve the default data for a given Type

 ---
 Structuremap